ARWNI2S/TheCorporateWars/whitepaper/roadmap/deployment/first-survey/README.md

 For this, we rely on an MVP containing the following systems:

-* administrative management of the galactic map,
+* administrative management of the Charted Space map,
 * treasury for the economic system,
 * the multi-layer governance structure,
 * _Policies_ as game and governance entities,